Office of Emergency Management

 In case of a Presidential Emergency or Disaster Declaration, Maine Township OEM will serve as the local contact for the county, state and federal governments as well as federal grants and loans to individuals, local businesses and governments.

-Maine Township OEM is staffed by two part-time employees and some very dedicated volunteers.
+Maine Township OEM is staffed by a part-time employee and some very dedicated volunteers.
 They are trained in communication, traffic and crowd control, damage assessment, emergency operations and weather spotting.

 National Weather Service, Chicago